Engr-Owais/Flutter-Stocks-App/README.md

 Using Marketstack.com API, built a Flutter app that displays stock market reports.
 I only used the end-of-day data API as it is available on the free plans.

-## Marketstack API
+## USED API

-[Marketstack](https://marketstack.com/) is a free, JSON-based REST API for real-time, intraday and historical stock market data, supporting 170,000+ stock ticker symbols from 72+ worldwide stock exchanges.
-The API was built upon powerful apilayer cloud infrastructure, handling any volume with ease - from a few API requests per day all the way to millions of calls per minute, they've got you covered.
+[Marketstack](https://marketstack.com/) is a free, JSON-based REST API for real-time, intraday and historical stock market data.

 ## Getting Started